ViewComponent/view_component/docs/guide/previews.md

 end
 ```

-By default, the name of the preview to be rendered is inferred from the name of the current test file.
-Use `from` to explicitly set the preview to be rendered:
+By default, the preview class is inferred from the name of the current test file.
+Use `from` to set it explicitly:

 ```ruby
 class ExampleTest < ViewComponent::TestCase